PAUL34913/msp1-cv/README.md

 -   Added ARIA attributes to all buttons on work-history page and mobile version
 -   Added ARIA attributes to all footerback to top links
 -   Updated ARIA attributes on progress bars
+-   Updated all ARIA attributes on portfolio and blog page

 ## Known Bugs